-- You or someone residing in your house has been guilty of nuisance or annoyance in or in the neighbourhood of the house, or has pursued a course of conduct amounting to harassment of someone else in the locality and it is appropriate, in our opinion, to transfer you to another house. - The numbers of people in the house amount to the criminal offence of overcrowding. - We intend to demolish or carry out substantial work to your house (or the building in which it is located) within a reasonable time and that work cannot be done if you are still living there. - The house has been designed or adapted for people with special needs and no one in your household has such special needs but we require the house for someone who has. - The house is part of a larger group of houses which have been designed or adapted or located near facilities for people with special needs and no-one in your household has those needs but we require the house for someone who has. - We have leased your house from somebody else and that lease has ended or will end within six months.

-In the six cases above, the sheriff must grant an order for eviction if we also offer you a suitable alternative house as defined by Schedule 2 (Part 2) of the Housing (Scotland) Act 2001.

-We want to transfer the house to your husband or wife (or ex-husband or wife), civil partner or co-habitee, where one of you no longer wishes to live with the other.
+- you or someone residing in your house has been guilty of nuisance or annoyance in or in the neighbourhood of the house, or has pursued a course of conduct amounting to harassment of someone else in the locality and it is appropriate, in our opinion, to transfer you to another house; - the numbers of people in the house amount to the criminal offence of overcrowding; - we intend to demolish or carry out substantial work to your house (or the building in which it is located) within a reasonable time and that work cannot reasonably be done if you are still living there; - the house has been designed or adapted for people with special needs and no-one in your household has such special needs but we require the house for someone who has: - the house is part of a larger group of houses which have been designed or adapted or located near facilities for people with special needs and no-one in your household has those needs but we require the house for someone who has; - we have leased your house from somebody else and that lease has ended or will end within 6 months; - In the six cases above, the sheriff must grant an order for eviction if we also offer you a suitable alternative house as defined by Schedule 2 (Part 2) of the Housing (Scotland) Act 2001. - we want to transfer the house to your husband or wife (or ex-husband or wife) or co-habitee, where one of you no longer wishes to live with the other.
 In this case, we will offer you a suitable alternative house as defined by Schedule 2 (Part 2) of the Housing (Scotland) Act 2001.
 The sheriff must also be satisfied that it is reasonable to grant the order.

-6.4 By Abandonment by you.
+6.6 By Abandonment by you

 We have reasonable grounds for believing that you have abandoned the house.
-In this case, we may forcibly enter the house to make it secure.
-We will also give you at least four weeks' notice that we believe that you have abandoned the house.
-If at the end of that period we have reasonable grounds for believing that you have abandoned the house, we may repossess it by service of another notice.
-You have a right to make application to the sheriff against repossession within six months.
-We will secure the safe custody and delivery to you of any property which is found in the house.
+We will also give you at least 4 weeks' notice that we believe that you have abandoned the house.
+If, at the end of that period, we have reasonable grounds for believing that you have abandoned the house, we may repossess it by service of another notice.
+You have a right to make application to the sheriff against repossession within 6 months.
+We will secure the safe custody and delivery to you of any property which is found in the house if its value is sufficient to cover the costs of storage.
 We will have the right to make a charge for this and to dispose of any property if you have not made arrangements for its delivery within a given period.

-6.5 By Death
+6.7 By Death